 Just before the All-Star break, I finally made it out to Citi-Field.
 Twice.
 Nicole and I saw a Wednesday night game against the first-place Dodgers and then on Sunday afternoon, I joined my Dad, my brother and his six-year-old son for a game against the Reds.
 Amazingly, the Mets won both games.
 But what made the outings especially pleasurable was the experience of Citi-Field, which earned a big thumbs-up from this Mets fan.

 Like other jaded Mets fans I was initially turned off by all of the new-stadium hype.
 Some of my ambivalence was simple nostalgia.
 Sure, Shea Stadium was nobody’s idea of a cathedral but it was the only baseball home I had ever known.
 To me, it was a place of magic and memories, the place where I saw my first baseball game, where the miracles of 1969 and 1986 were surrounded by years of frustration and futility though, on occasion, hope.
 Who needs a grand new ball park?
 The Mets were never a team of grandeur or glory.
 The dynastic tradition of pride and power belongs to that other club, the one in the Bronx.
-The Mets were born out of broken heart – lovable losers, transplants & refugees landing almost accidentally in Queens.
+The Mets were born out of broken hearts – lovable losers, transplants & refugees landing almost accidentally in Queens.
 Shea Stadium, that blue & orange speckled coliseum of concrete, set on the faded fair grounds between the airport and parkway cloverleaf, was good enough for me.
 But it was not good enough for the moneyed interests that always seem to ruin sports.
 And let’s talk about timing.
 In 2008-09, America’s culture of excess hatched a credit crisis sending the U.S. economy into the dumpster.
 Did we really need more debt, more excess, just to build a stadium where the price of a ticket would require a second mortgage?

 Another explanation for my bad attitude was the way the Mets closed things out at Shea.
 Two consecutive September collapses of historical proportion would leave even the most fervent Met fans sick to their core.
 When you’re young, you turn heartbreak into a badge of loyalty.
 Great defeat has a way of cementing your affection and you end up feeling even closer to your team.
 When you’re older, such disappointment turns to apathy.
 We all have our defense mechanisms.
 But this last September collapse was so total that it was difficult to imagine a recovery.
 The magic was gone and seemed to be replaced by some dreadful curse.
 I was forced to consider, maybe the wrecking ball really is the only way to move forward.